 DEAR BOB: You often discuss partition lawsuits where one co-owner wants to sell but the other co-owner doesn’t.
 Does a judge have to grant permission for the partition lawsuit to force the sale of a property?
-If so, when one co-owner wants to buy out the other co-owner, might the judge deny a partition sale and allow the purchase by the co-owner? --Mark S. DEAR MA...
+If so, when one co-owner wants to buy out the other co-owner, might the judge deny a partition sale and allow the purchase by the co-owner? –Mark S.

 DEAR MARK: A judge doesn’t have to grant a partition lawsuit brought by a property co-owner.
 But they usually do, even when a majority of the co-owners don’t want to sell.